mxmarchal/gpt4o-multi-agents/README.md

 ## Usage

-Run the system with a voice command:
+Run the system with a text command:

 ```bash
 bun run index.ts "play some music"